Alsbach, Westerwaldkreis: History

 In 1143, Alsbach had its first documentary mention.
 From 1806 it belonged to the Duchy of Nassau.
 In 1866 it passed to Prussia.

 Coat of arms

-The community's arms are based on those formerly borne by the Counts of Wied, Alsbach's former overlords.
+The municipality's arms are based on those formerly borne by the Counts of Wied, Alsbach's former overlords.

 Economy and infrastructure

 South of Alsbach runs the Autobahn A 48.
 The nearby Brexbachtalbahn (railway) is no longer in service.